TM-1-3/PlayNation/README.md

 After these steps:

-1. You'll have the project skeleton in your local machine
+1. You'll have the project skeleton on your local machine
 2. You can remove the `template-laravel` directory

 For team collaboration: